Bernie Sanders: Early life

 Sanders says he became interested in politics at an early age due to his family background.
 In the 1940s, many of his relatives in German-occupied Poland were murdered in the Holocaust.

 Sanders lived in Midwood, Brooklyn.
 He attended elementary school at P.S.
 197, where he won a borough championship on the basketball team.
-He attended Hebrew school in the afternoons, and celebrated his bar mitzvah in 1954.
-His older brother Larry said that during their childhood, the family never lacked for food or clothing, but major purchases, "like curtains or a rug", were not affordable.
+He attended Hebrew school in the afternoons and celebrated his bar mitzvah in 1954.
+His older brother Larry said that during their childhood, the family never lacked food or clothing, but major purchases, "like curtains or a rug", were not affordable.

 Sanders attended James Madison High School, where he was captain of the track team and took third place in the New York City indoor one-mile race.
 In high school, he lost his first election, finishing last of three candidates for the student body presidency with a campaign that focused on aiding Korean War orphans.
 Despite the loss, he became active in his school's fundraising activities for Korean orphans, including organizing a charity basketball game.
 Sanders attended high school with economist Walter Block.
-When he was 19, his mother died at age 46.
-His father died two years later in 1962 at age 57.
+When he was 19, his mother died at age 47.
+His father died two years later, in 1962, at age 57.

 Sanders studied at Brooklyn College for a year in 1959–1960 before transferring to the University of Chicago and graduating with a Bachelor of Arts degree in political science in 1964.
-In later interviews, Sanders described himself as a mediocre college student because the classroom was "boring and irrelevant", and said he viewed community activism as more important to his education.
+In later interviews, Sanders described himself as a mediocre college student because the classroom was "boring and irrelevant" and said he viewed community activism as more important to his education.

 Early career

 Political activism

 Sanders later described his time in Chicago as "the major period of intellectual ferment in my life."
 While there, he joined the Young People's Socialist League (the youth affiliate of the Socialist Party of America) and was active in the civil rights movement as a student for the Congress of Racial Equality (CORE) and the Student Nonviolent Coordinating Committee (SNCC).
 Under his chairmanship, the university chapter of CORE merged with the university chapter of the SNCC.
 In January 1962, he went to a rally at the University of Chicago administration building to protest university president George Wells Beadle's segregated campus housing policy.
-At the protest, Sanders said, "We feel it is an intolerable situation when Negro and white students of the university cannot live together in university-owned apartments".
+At the protest, Sanders said, "We feel it is an intolerable situation when Negro and white students of the university cannot live together in university-owned apartments."
 He and 32 other students then entered the building and camped outside the president's office.
 After weeks of sit-ins, Beadle and the university formed a commission to investigate discrimination.
 After further protests, the University of Chicago ended racial segregation in private university housing in the summer of 1963.